 - 1. In addition to the admission requirements for OSU-OKC, the applicant must have: - a.
 Completed the Next-Generation Accuplacer exam with scores in each of the three areas assessed: Reading, Writing, and Quantitative Reasoning. - i.
-Test may be taken three times an application cycle with two weeks in between, not to exceed six times a year. - ii.
+Tests may be taken three times an application cycle with two weeks in between, not to exceed six times a year. - ii.
 Accuplacer scores are valid for three years from date of testing if taken at OSU-OKC. - iii.
 Accuplacer scores are valid for one year from date of testing if taken outside OSU-OKC. - b.
 A GPA of 2.5 or higher in courses required for the Nurse Science degree. - 2.
 Application materials must be completed and returned to the Department of Nurse Science by established deadlines. - a.
 Students transferring credits to fulfill program prerequisite requirements must have submitted those transcripts to the Registrar no later than two weeks prior to the application deadline to allow for processing. - i.
 It is recommended to use electronic delivery options where available for more expedient delivery. - ii.
 Electronic delivery transcripts must be sent directly to the Registrar at okc.records@okstate.edu. - 3.
 Applicants who are accepted into the program, and who do not enroll in the semester for which they are accepted, must reapply. - 4.
 OSU-OKC fully subscribes to all principles and requirements of the Rehabilitation Act of 1973 and ADA 1990 for qualified handicapped individuals.
 It is important to note that to successfully progress through the nursing curriculum and function as a practicing nurse upon graduation, an individual must be able to perform certain physical activities that include vocal, visual, and auditory and dexterity requirements. - 5.
-Applicants who are accepted into the nursing program will be required to provide evidence of a current (within 1 month) negative urine drug screen and an extended background check. - 6.
+Applicants who are accepted into the nursing program will be required to provide evidence of a current (within 1 month) negative urine drug screen (UDS) and an extended background check (Refer to NSP 02.01 for more detailed information about these requirements). - 6.
 A student with a positive UDS (or has refused to provide a UDS) or a positive background check during the Nurse Science Program may be administratively withdrawn (Refer to NSP 03.07). - 7.
 Once admitted, a student will not be permitted to transfer between course sites within the Nurse Science Program.
 A site is defined as either traditional classroom, online, or any other delivery modality.

-Responsible Person Action Applicant Prepare and submit all required information, including an extended background check by established deadlines Department Administrative Assistant Nurse Science Academic Advisor Department Head Student Development Committee, as needed Review applications for completeness and admission profile As needed, interview applicants Notify applicant of acceptance or non-acceptance
+Responsible Person Action 1.
+Prepare and submit all required information, Applicant including an extended background check by established deadlines Department Administrative Assistant 1.
+Review applications for completeness and admission Nurse Science Academic Advisor profile Department Head 2.
+As needed, interview applicants Student Development Committee, as needed.
+3. Notify applicant of acceptance or non-acceptance